bplmaps/lmec-main-site/content/about/contact-connect.md

 For general inquiries, please:

-* Email [info@leventhalmap.org](mailto:info@leventhalmap.org) for information about the Map Center, programs, and activities.
+* Email [info@leventhalmap.org](mailto:info@leventhalmap.org) for information about the Leventhal Center, programs, and activities.
 * Email [reference@leventhalmap.org](mailto:reference@leventhalmap.org) or fill out [this form](https://www.leventhalmap.org/research/#ask-librarian) for questions about collections, reference, and research
 * Email [education@leventhalmap.org](mailto:education@leventhalmap.org) for questions about K-12 education and resources
 * Fill out [this form](https://www.bpl.org/special-collections/donation-form/) to request for library staff to consider a donation of maps or other material to the collections